De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

-Note that (\ref{mdim}) models proportional reinsurance dependence.
+Note that (\ref{mdim2}) models proportional reinsurance dependence.
 The same two-dimensional risk process was already considered in Avram et al. \cite{APPinsmon, APPins, APPinsime}.
-In Avram et al. \cite{APPins} under a Cram\'er light-tailed assumption for the claim size distribution, the asymptotics of the ruin probability when the initial reserves of both companies tend to infinity.
-In Avram et al. \cite{APPinsmon, APPinsime} for the simplest particular case of exponential claims the Laplace transforms of few perpetual ruin probabilities are identified which allows to derive explicit expressions for these ruin probabilities.
+In Avram et al. \cite{APPins} under a Cram\'er light-tailed assumption for the claim size distribution, the asymptotics of the ruin probability is derived when the initial reserves of both companies tend to infinity.
+In Avram et al. \cite{APPinsmon, APPinsime}, for the simplest particular case of exponentially distributed claims, the Laplace transforms of few perpetual ruin probabilities are identified.
+This allows to derive explicit expressions for these ruin probabilities.
 These papers have not taken into account dividend payments.
 The model (\ref{mdim2}) is also related with the joint steady-state workload in a two-node tandem with L\'{e}vy input (see \cite{KellaWhitt, MaLi} and references therein).
 The overview of two-dimensional models is given in \cite{Asbookruinprob}.